 Even if you’re healthy now, planning for end-of-life care can help assure you that your wishes will be carried out.
 And don’t forget to identify your legacy—those lessons that you most want to pass on to family and friends.

-For more information on planning care or to learn more about our "Carilion Conversations" series, go to Carilion Clinic Home Care and Hospice or call 540-224-4753.
+For more information on planning care or to learn more about our "Carilion Conversations" series, visit Carilion Clinic Home Care and Hospice or call 540-224-4753.

 If you are a caregiver, these tips can help you.

 As always, and like never before, we're here to see you safely through all your health care needs.
 Visit CarilionClinic.org/safe to learn how.
 For up-to-date information about our response to COVID-19, visit CarilionClinic.org/coronavirus.